mohamedlmalki/epic-strapi/blog/blog-posts/06-epic-next.md

 yarn add react-player
 ```

 Let's create a wrapper component using our **React Player** inside the `components/custom` folder.
-Create a `youtube-player.tsx` paste the following code inside.
+Create a new folder called `client-youtube-player` and inside create two files `youtube-player.tsx` and `index.tsx` and add the following code.

+`youtube-player.tsx`

 ```tsx
 "use client";

 import ReactPlayer from "react-player/youtube";

 function generateYouTubeUrl(videoId: string) {